 Steel is a remarkably strong and durable shade material.
 But it rusts (corrodes), which weakens it.
 Steel is treated to resist corrosion in one of two ways, which gives us two forms of steel: galvanized steel or stainless steel.
 Since most corrosion is caused by moisture, this corrosion resistance is especially important in outdoor cooling uses.

-Steel that has been galvanized has zinc permanently bonded ("alloyed") to its surface The zinc make the steel highly resistant to corrosion from salt water and makes it especially useful in coastal areas near salt water and near swimming pools.
+Galvanized steel has zinc permanently bonded (“alloyed”) to its surface.
+The zinc make the steel highly resistant to corrosion from salt water and makes it especially useful in coastal areas near salt water and near swimming pools.
 Galvanized steel can be painted.

 Stainless steel is steel that has been bonded (alloyed) with chromium.
 Generally, the more chromium, the more resistant stainless steel is to corrosion.
 Unlike untreated steel or galvanized steel, stainless steel’s resistance to corrosion is dependent upon its exposure to oxygen.
 In fact, exposure to oxygen can actually help reverse some corrosion.
 This is one reason stainless steel performs so well outdoors.

 Stainless steel usually has a highly reflective appearance, looking as if it has been polished.
 This surface can be stained by chemical residues or hard water (so much for the term “stainless”!) but applying textures to the stainless steel can make these stains less noticeable.